-4 hours in Fall

-4 hours in Spring

-(register for monitoring sessions under the volunteer tab of Entryeeze)

-(Note: Summer monitoring hours can be used to fulfill previously unfulfilled hours from Spring or bank hours for Fall)
+4 hours in Fall (September - December) 4 hours in Spring (January - May) (register for monitoring sessions under the volunteer tab of Entryeeze) (Note: Summer monitoring hours can be used to fulfill Fall hours)

 There is not a buy-out option for these hours & ice monitoring does NOT count towards the additional 12 hour/committee requirement.
-The Directors gmail will send the roster for your selected Ice Monitor session to the email listed on EntryEeze.
-Following the completion of your ice monitoring session, you must reply to that email with skaters present/absent from the session.
-Include the session date and time for your volunteer slot, your skater's name, and any coaches and skaters utilizing the Coach's Reserve.
-Your prompt and complete reply ensures your account is accurately credited.
+The roster for each ice session will be posted on Google Drive on the club Ipad.
+Monitors are expected to complete an ice monitoring doc (date, attendance, extra skaters) on the ipad for each session monitored.
 You must be at least 16 years old to operate the music player.
 This is a requirement of the ice rinks and not the club.
 The iPad for music playing is in a locked safe in the coaches room.
 Each skater has an individual folder with their music uploaded.
-Instructions sent with roster from Directors gmail.

 If a member is unable to fulfill the above service hours and/or ice monitor requirements, another individual can complete these hours on their behalf.
-Any hours not completed will be billed out at \$20 per hour.
+Any hours not completed will be billed on Entryeeze account \$20 per hour by June 1st.
+Balances must be paid prior to renewal to remain a "Member In Good Standing.".